trimstray/nginx-admins-handbook/doc/RULES.md

   > By compiling NGINX with the PCRE library, you can perform complex manipulations with your `location` blocks and use the powerful `rewrite` and `return` directives.

   > PCRE JIT can speed up processing of regular expressions significantly.
 NGINX with `pcre_jit` is magnitudes faster than without it.
+This option can improve performance, however, in some cases `pcre_jit` may have a negative effect.
+So, before enabling it, I recommend you to read this great document: [PCRE Performance Project](https://zherczeg.github.io/sljit/pcre.html).

   > If you’ll try to use `pcre_jit on;` without JIT available, or if NGINX was compiled with JIT available, but currently loaded PCRE library does not support JIT, will warn you during configuration parsing.